Abeunt Studia in Mores

 1) The Association: shall be called The Old Cicestrians Association.

-2) Aims: To assist former pupils, teaching and support staff in staying in touch with one another and hearing news of other former school members.
-To share current news from the school and how the Association is assisting the school where possible.
+2) Aims: To assist former pupils, teaching and support staff of the former Chichester High School for Boys (CHSB) in staying in touch with one another and hearing news of other former school members.
 To inform members of events organised by the Association for the benefit of members of the Association.
-To liaise with the school and offer personal and/or minor financial support where appropriate and with the consent of the Headteacher (and where necessary the School Governing Body).
-To assist former members of the school in advertising events they organise through the Associations website.
-The Association aims to inform its membership of current news via the Old Cicestrians website and through its bi-annual Newsletter.
+To assist former members of the school in advertising events they organise through the Association’s website.
+The Association aims to inform its membership of current news via the Old Cicestrians website and the occasional letter or email.
+To recognise that the current Chichester High School (CHS) is successor to CHSB, and as appropriate to share news of CHS and, if appropriate, offer support.

 3) Powers: To raise money to support the above Aims through the collection of an annual subscription from all members.
-The current subscription is £5.00 (January 2015).
+The current subscription is £5.00 (January 2025).
 All social events organised by the Association for the benefit of members must be self-financing.
-The Associations Committee is empowered to work on behalf of the Association in the fulfilment of all the above Aims.
-The Committee will keep members informed of its actions through the Presidents Report given at the AGM and through both the Associations Newsletters and its website.
+The Association’s Committee is empowered to work on behalf of the Association in the fulfilment of all the above Aims.
+The Committee will keep members informed of its actions through the Chairman’s Report given at the AGM and through the Association’s website.

-4) Membership: Membership of the Association is open to all former pupils, teachers and support staff of the Chichester High School for Boys (and the Lancastrian School for Boys) upon payment of the Annual Subscription.
-There is no upper limit to membership numbers in the Association but if the membership were to drop to less than 30 then the Committee would inform the remaining members that the Association was no longer viable and suggest how its remaining assets should be distributed to the school or other bodies with similar aims.
+4) Membership: Membership of the Association is open to all former pupils, teachers and support staff of the former Chichester High School for Boys (and the former Lancastrian School for Boys) upon payment of the Annual Subscription.
+There is no upper limit to membership numbers in the Association but if the membership were to drop below 30 then the Committee would inform the remaining members that the Association was no longer viable and suggest how its remaining assets should be distributed.

-5) Associations Committee: The Associations Committee is elected from the membership at the Annual General Meeting.
-The Committee shall comprise of a President, Vice President, Honorary Treasurer/ Membership Secretary, an Honorary Secretary and four other members.
-One of the four other members will undertake responsibility for production of the news-sheet and updating of the Association website.
-The Committee will have the power to coordinate a member to serve on the Committee by virtue of possessing special knowledge or expertise relating to a specific matter in hand.
+5) Association’s Committee: The Association’s Committee is elected from the membership at the Annual General Meeting.
+The Committee shall comprise a President, Chairman, Vice Chairman, Honorary Secretary, Honorary Treasurer, Honorary Membership Secretary, Honorary Archivist, Honorary Events Secretary and as many other members as the Committee may decide.
+One of the Committee, or another OC Member, will undertake responsibility for the updating of the Association website.
+The Committee will have the power to co-opt a member or another individual to serve on the Committee by virtue of possessing special knowledge or expertise relating to a specific matter in hand.
 If a Committee member leaves during the year then the Officers of the Committee can co-opt another member onto the Committee until the next AGM when all members come up for re-election.
-When possible, a representative of the School would be welcome to join the Committee to provide essential liaison and advice.

-6) Officers: A President and Vice President shall be appointed at the AGM to serve for one year or longer as the meeting may decide.
-The President will act as Chairman at all Committee meetings.
-In the event of the President being unable to continue in office or being unable to attend a Committee meeting, the Vice President will automatically assume the Presidency until such time as the President is able to resume office.
-The Honorary Secretary and Honorary Treasurer/Members Secretary shall be appointed each year at the AGM to serve for one year but similarly shall be eligible for re-election.
+6) Officers: A President shall be appointed by election at the AGM to serve for such term as the meeting may decide and will always be eligible for re-election.
+The President has no executive role butrepresenting the Association as appropriate.
+The Chairman leads the Association, chairs meetings – including the Committee and AGM - and is responsible for the Annual Report to members.
+The Vice Chairman assists the Chairman and in the event that the Chairman is unable to attend meetings will act as Chairman until such time as the Chairman is able to resume office.
+The Honorary Secretary, Honorary Treasurer, Honorary Membership Secretary, Honorary Archivist and Honorary Events Secretary shall be appointed each year at the AGM to serve for one year but similarly shall always be eligible for re-election.

-7) Meetings: Members of the Committee will meet on a regular basis to discuss and organise future social events for the members and how the Association can most effectively support the School as indicated in the Association Aims.
+7) Meetings: Members of the Committee will meet on a regular basis to discuss subjects appropriate to the Association and organise future social events for the members.
 Minutes will be taken at all meetings.
 A resolution signed by all Committee members shall be considered to be passed as if it had been made at a meeting.
-In the event of there being a need to call an Extraordinary Meeting, this must be agreed by at least three Officers of the Association.
-Committee Members must be given a minimum of 4 weeks notice of such an EGM.
+In the event of there being a need to call an Extraordinary General Meeting, (EGM) this must be agreed by at least three Officers of the Association.
+Committee Members must be given a minimum of four-weeks notice of such an EGM.

-8) Finances: The Association’s bankers will be HSBC (Chichester Branch) and the Honorary Treasurer will be responsible for operating the account(s) on behalf of the Association.
-All cheques drawn on the account above £300 in value shall be attested by the joint signatures of the Honorary Treasurer/Membership Secretary and one other Committee member to be appointed by the Committee on an annual basis.
-A statement showing the financial activities of the Association during the year shall be audited and presented by the Honorary Treasurer to the AGM.
-The qualified Auditor must be approved at the AGM each year.
-A small expenses payment will be given to the Auditor each year, provisionally £30.
+8) Finances: The Association’s bankers shall be HSBC or such other bank as agreed by the Committee and the Honorary Treasurer will be responsible for operating the account(s) on behalf of the Association.
+All cheques drawn on the account above £300 in value shall be attested by the joint signatures of the Honorary Treasurer and one other Committee member to be appointed by the Committee.
+A statement showing the financial activities of the Association during the year shall be examined and presented by the Honorary Treasurer to the AGM each year.
+The independent examiner must be approved at the AGM each year.
+A small expenses payment will be given to the independent examiner each year, the amount to be determined by the Committee.

-9) Amendments to the Constitution: Revisions to the Constitution that are proposed by the Associations Committee must be approved by at least two-thirds of those members present at the next AGM.
-All members will be informed of the proposed changes via a newsletter and on the Associations website.
-Any member(s) seeking clarification or declaring an objection must do so in writing to the President at least two weeks prior to the next AGM.
+9) Amendments to the Constitution: Revisions to the Constitution that are proposed by the Association’s Committee must be approved by at least two-thirds of those members present at the next AGM.
+All members will be informed of the proposed changes via a letter and on the Association’s website.
+Any member(s) seeking clarification or declaring an objection must do so in writing to the Chairman at least two weeks prior to the next AGM.
 Their comments will be shared at the AGM prior to any vote being taken.

-10) Dissolution: As indicated in section 4) Membership, if the membership were to drop to less than 30 members then at the next AGM the Committee would inform those present that the Association was no longer viable and their proposed method of distributing any remaining assets.
+10) Dissolution: As indicated in section (4) Membership, if the membership were to drop to fewer than 30 members then at an EGM or the next AGM the Committee would inform those present that the Association was no longer viable and their proposed method of distributing any remaining assets.
 At that point, all bank accounts held by the Association would be closed.